New Mexico Grasslands Restoration Project Coordinator

 Starting salary is commensurate with education, experience, and location with an expected range of $60,000 – $70,000 per year.
 PLJV offers a generous benefits package, including full medical and dental coverage, HSA with annual contribution to defray medical deductibles, and a 7% salary match toward our retirement plan.
 We anticipate this position will begin working on or around December 1, 2023.

 People are essential to realizing our mission to conserve birds and wildlife across the western Great Plains.
 At PLJV we are committed to including all voices within our landscape in order to implement conservation work by collaborating with a wide variety of individual and community stakeholders and ensuring that our work is reflective of their values, beliefs, and ways of knowing.
 We commit to building more equity into our programs and services by improving our awareness and understanding of the unique perspectives of people, engaging in dialogue with communities of all backgrounds, and taking actions that support our combined interests in a meaningful way.

 Playa Lakes Joint Venture is an Equal Opportunity Employer and seeks a diverse applicant pool.
 Please email your application documents as one complete PDF file to firstname.lastname@example.org.
-All applications should include a resume, a one-page cover letter, and any first-author applied conservation publications.
-In the cover letter, please include salary requirements and desired location.
-The deadline for all applications is 5:00PM MST, on Monday, July 18.
+All applications should include a one-page cover letter and a resume.
+In the cover letter, please include salary requirements and an estimated start date.
+The deadline for all applications is October 13, 2023.